ejnguyen1/cse15L-lab-report/week1-lab-report.md

  Second, connect to your remote server through your UCSD CSE15L account.
   - Open a terminal in VScode by clicking "Terminal" -> "New Terminal".
-  - In the terminal, type the following command: ssh cs15lwi23zz@ieng6.ucsd.edu
+  - In the terminal, type the following command:
+    ```
+    ssh cs15lwi23zz@ieng6.ucsd.edu
+    ```
-      - But replace the "zz" with the account specific letters in your UCSD CSE15L account name (should be the last two or three letters in the account name).
+  - Replace the "zz" with the account specific letters in your UCSD CSE15L account name (should be the last two or three letters in the account name) and hit enter.
   - If you get a message that asks you to continue connecting, type yes and hit return.
   - Type in your password when prompted.
 The characters will not show up in the terminal.
   - After all of this, your terminal should look like the following: